miso-lims/miso-lims/docs/user_manual/library_dilutions.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Printing Barcodes" %}

-Barcode labels can be printed for a series of libraries from the Libraries list.
+Barcode labels can be printed for a series of dilutions from the Dilutions list.
 See the [Barcode Label Printers section - Printing Barcodes](barcode_label_printers.html#printing_barcodes) for details on how to do this.